 1. Liquid "gas" at my appliance - a.
 LP cylinder(s) are overfilled.
-A qualified propane gas service technician must inspect the LP cylinder(s) and correct fill volume to below 80%. - b.
+A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%. - b.
 Temperature is too cold. - c.
 LP cylinder is not upright.
 2. Appliances do not light or stay lit - a.
 Excess air or moisture is trapped in your system.
-Your dealer or other qualified service technician must purge the system.
+Your dealer or another qualified service technician must purge the system.
 3. Regulator indicates "green" but there is no gas in the system - a.
 Is frost present on the regulator?
 It may be frozen.
 4. Frozen or frosted regulator - a.
 Humidity in the air has become high enough to condensate and regulator temperature has caused it to be frozen.
 Use an incandescent light bulb or heated blanket to warm up the regulator.
 DO NOT use a hair dryer or any kind of open flame. - b.
 LP cylinders are overfilled.
-A qualified propane gas service technician must inspect the LP cylinder(s) and correct fill volume to below 80%.
+A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%.

-2 YEAR CRAFTSMANSHIP WARRANTY
+1 YEAR LIMITED WARRANTY

-nuCamp agrees to warrant the integrity of the camper/trailer for up to two (2) years from the date of purchase (Warranty Period).
+nuCamp agrees to warrant the integrity of the camper/trailer for up to one (1) year from the date of purchase (Warranty Period).
 This does not include equipment or parts with separate, stand-alone warranties.
-This warranty covers the nuCamp Cirrus 920 manufactured after December, 2024.
+This warranty covers nuCamp campers/trailers manufactured on or after April 30, 2018.